Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/2 - Hacking the visual norm.md

 # Hacking the visual norm

+=> Very artsy, see video + slides

+Adyen / visualcinnamon.com

-- combine, reuse, design, hack charts
+> Combine, reuse, design, hack charts

 - D3.js ftw
-- Adyen / visualcinnamon.com
-- data visualization = network
+- Data visualization = network
-- chart: development of HR chart for Adyen
+- Chart: development of HR chart for Adyen
-- chart: 10 most popular girl names
+- Chart: 10 most popular girl names
-  - uses an additional mini chart to show more data and allow selection of a wider range of data
+  - Uses an additional mini chart to show more data and allow selection of a wider range of data
-- design with code
+- Design with code
 - Nadieh shows gread iterations
-- use clipping of main chart when using mini charts
+- Use clipping of main chart when using mini charts
-- “Bat Plot”
+- “Bat Plot”, nice design
-- data sketch|es, great movie charts
+- “data sketch|es”, great movie charts
   - LOTR chart, awesome!

 ## QA

-- can you design charts ahead of code?
+- Can you design charts ahead of code?
-  - you should plugin the actual data very early
+  - You should plugin the actual data very early
-  - sketches on paper first, then design with actual data
+  - Sketches on paper first, then design with actual data
-- is progressive enhancement an option?
+- Is progressive enhancement an option?
-  - work: support for IE8, thus required
+  - Work: support for IE8, thus required
-  - personal: don't care :-D
+  - Personal: don't care :-D

-=> very artsy, see video + slides

-@TODO: create HR chart for fun using JSON + D3.js
-@TODO: create climate chart for touristic regions